My.EOU Portal Current Students Faculty/Staff

 Dr. Wordelman has been with EOU since 1991.
 His professional background includes performing all over the world, taking international tours, and mentoring and recruiting students to join the music program at EOU.

-“Where I have seen Pater set himself apart is with his grace and compassion for others,” Co-President Lara Moore said.
+“Where I have seen Peter set himself apart is with his grace and compassion for others,” Co-President Lara Moore said.
 “He is a shining example of what students both need and deserve at EOU.”

 The trustees, staff, and students attending the meeting gave Wordelman a standing ovation.